smpetersgithub/AdvancedSQLPuzzles/readme.md

 If you find any inaccuracies, misspellings, bugs, dead links, etc. please report an issue.

-I also have a Wordpress site at https:/advancedsqlpuzzles.com where you can find my data analytics projects, Python puzzles, and my blog.
+I also have a Wordpress site where you can find my data analytics projects, Python puzzles, and blog.
+https:/advancedsqlpuzzles.com

 :smile: Good luck and happy coding!